chapter09/avada-bdbench/README.md

     * Install ansible (>= 1.9) on master node
     * copy hostname of all hosts to `/etc/ansible/hosts`

+### How to start?
+   The playbook in directory `playbook` will help in enable the `redis-server` and `monitor-daemon`.

+   Add the `hosts` file to the `playbook` directory first, and execute:

+      ansible-playbook -i hosts worker init.yml

 ### Prepare the dataset from Amazon S3
     python prepare_benchmark.py --spark-master spark://SPARK_HOME:7077 -n 1